Deutschland Schweiz Österreich

 Can I work under supervision without a full license during the recognition process, and do I need a working permit for Germany?

-Yes, if you've started the recognition process, you can work under supervision as a "Tierarzt in Anerkennung."
+Yes, you can work under supervision in an internship or traineeship or under certain conditions as vet assistant.
 This allows you to perform specific tasks in a supervised role.
 However, it's essential to note that you may need a working permit for Germany, depending on your specific circumstances and the type of work you'll be doing during this period.

 How can I prepare for the language requirements in Germany?

-To prepare for language requirements, you can take a specialized German course for veterinarians, such as the "Deutschkurs für Tierärzte" offered by Vetion.de.
+To prepare for language requirements, you can take German language courses and a specialized German course for veterinarians, such as the "Deutschkurs für Tierärzte" offered by Vetion.de.

 How can VetStage assist international veterinarians in Germany?